List of Craig of the Creek characters: Craig Williams

 Craig maintains a great relationship with his family except for Bernard whom he has a love-hate relationship.
 As seen in "Bring Out Your Beast" however, deep down it is implied that he simply wants to connect with him as his brother had a tendency to push him away when he was younger.
 The closest relationship he has is with his grandfather, Earl, who seems to have an adventurous spirit similar to Craig.
 Craig also cares for his two friends Kelsey and J.P. who in return look to him for guidance.
 He, along with his friends, all seem to be well known at the Creek, most likely for their various heroic endeavors.
 Craig has been viewed as something of an adviser and aide to the various factions of the Creek and has managed to enter the good graces of many, such as the Sewer Queen.
 His ability to be diplomatic has allowed him to form the Creek Council, a council consisting of him, Kelsey, J.P. and the leaders of the various factions of the creek.

 Craig can be stubborn when it comes to maintaining some semblance of his childhood.
 In "The Evolution of Craig", he worried that he would turn into someone like Bernard and grow up into someone boring.
 In "Cousin of the Creek", he was slightly miffed when his cousin seemed to lack the enthusiasm they once shared when they were younger, though by the end they managed to find common ground.
 He ultimately wants to maintain his carefree nature throughout his life but learns that it is also important to show some maturity.
 He takes his role in the Creek very seriously to the point that he has managed to garner some self-importance.
 In "Tea Timer's Ball", he humorously believed that Eliza was trying to get back at him for humiliating her in the past, when in actuality she was trying to get back at Sailor Boy for not being invited to his yacht.
 He later took comfort in the fact that he had numerous other rivals and enemies at the Creek.

 Craig has had annoying interactions with Wildernessa due to her dismissive attitude towards him.
-In truth, she actually has crush a on him.
+In truth, she actually has a crush on him.
 In "Breaking the Ice", he calls her out on her actions, which leads to her apologizing and expressing her emotions (in the form of a bird mating call).
 After helping to rescue her dog, Cheesesticks, in "Puppy Love", they reveal their mutual feelings for each other and Craig starts calling her by her real name Vanessa.